Rival Plans to Stop No-Deal Brexit Clash, Limiting Their Chances | Hamodia.com

 While the political turmoil has led to an unprecedented level of cross-party cooperation, many in Johnson’s Conservative Party and others would still find it difficult to vote for a Corbyn-led administration.

-Conservative lawmaker Alistair Burt, a former Foreign Office minister who is opposed to a no-deal Brexit, said he could not support the Labour leader.
+Conservative lawmaker Alistair Burt, a former foreign office minister who is opposed to a no-deal Brexit, said he could not support the Labor leader.